thanpolas/superstartup/readme.md

 ## Technology Stack

-Superstartup is being developed using the Google Closure Library, achieving maximum performance, extensibility and the smallest possible size a library could ever hope for.
+Superstartup is being developed using the [Google Closure Library](https://developers.google.com/closure/library/), achieving maximum performance, extensibility and utilizing the powerful [Closure Compiler](https://developers.google.com/closure/compiler/) to generate the smallest possible size a JS lib can have.

+To help with automating build tasks, the awesome [Grunt](https://github.com/cowboy/grunt#readme) is used.